Executive Management Team

 Lise Kingo

-In 2016, Ms. Karbassi worked in the Office of the Secretary-General to provide support and advice on business engagement on the Sustainable Development Goals.
-Prior to joining the UN Global Compact, Ms. Karbassi held positions on policy regulation at Sanofi-Aventis.
+In 2016, Ms. Karbassi was seconded to the Office of the UN Secretary-General, supporting business engagement on the Sustainable Development Goals (SDGs) and the 2030 Agenda for Sustainable Development.
+Prior to joining the UN, Ms. Karbassi held various senior positions on policy regulation at Sanofi-Aventis in France.

-Ms. Karbassi holds a Master of Business Administration from the Bocconi School of Management.
-She also holds a Doctorate in Biology from the University of Paris and a Master of Biology from the University of Grenoble.
+Ms. Karbassi holds a Master of Business Administration (MBA) from the Bocconi School of Management, Italy.
+She also holds Master's and Doctorate degrees in Biology from the Universities of Grenoble and Paris, France.
+Ms. Karbassi is a French and Iranian national.

 Alex Stein, Managing Director, Foundation for the Global Compact